 US Troops Pitch Tents for Filipinos

-The American soldiers, among more than 2,000 who joined in a month of joint military exercises that ended Friday, also brought bottled water, tarps and 20,000 gas masks funded by a $418,000 donation from the U.S. government.
+The U.S. military contingent, led by Navy Capt.
+Bob Harward, brought the tents, bottled water, mats and 20,000 gas masks, funded by a $418,000 donation from the U.S. government.

-Mayon began erupting on Feb.
-24, belching red hot rocks and ash into the sky.
-Last week, a series of powerful explosions rained ash on several villages, forcing more people into crowded evacuation centers.
+Mayon, which is famous for its conical shape, began erupting on Feb.
+24, belching red hot rocks and ash high into the sky.
+Last week, a series of powerful explosions rained ash on several villages, forcing more people into evacuation centers.

-Mayon’s most violent eruption, on Feb.
-1, 1814, killed more than 1,200 people and buried an entire town in volcanic mud.
+The 8,118-foot Mayon has been restive since June.
+Its most violent eruption, on Feb.
+1, 1814, killed more than 1,200 people and buried an entire town in mud.